If you are in crisis: In crisis? Call or text 988 · Text HOME to 741741 · More resources

 Scoring algorithm — full pseudocode

-The complete scoring logic, exactly as implemented in the tool's JavaScript.
-Three computations are produced from the 18 item responses: total score, two subscale scores, and the 6-item screener positive/negative classification.
-The archetype is then matched from the subscale scores using a first-match-wins decision rule.
+The complete scoring logic, mirroring the tool's JavaScript.
+Three computations are produced from the 20 item responses: domain raw scores (Attention & EF, Hyperactivity, Emotion), normalized 0-100 scores (each domain + total), and severity-band classification.
+The archetype is then matched from the domain band combination using a first-match-wins decision rule.

-Step 3 — Map total score to severity band
+Step 3 — Map each normalized score to a severity band

 Step 5 — Match to archetype (first match wins)